coderpair/wb/README.md

 PORT=5001 npm start
 ```

-This will run WBO directly on your machine, on port 5001, without any isolation from the other services.
+This will run WB directly on your machine, on port 5001, without any isolation from the other services.

 ## Troubleshooting

-If you experience an issue or want to propose a new feature in WBO, please [open a github issue](https://github.com/lovasoa/whitebophir/issues/new).
+If you experience an issue or want to propose a new feature in WB, please [open a github issue](https://github.com/rdbeach/wb/issues/new).

-<small>Demonstration server hosted by [openode](https://www.openode.io/)</small>